electric-sql/electric/packages/typescript-client/README.md

 - `FetchBackoffAbortError`: Fetch aborted using AbortSignal
 - `MissingShapeHandleError`: Missing required shape handle
 - `ParserNullValueError`: Parser encountered NULL value in a column that doesn't allow NULL values
-- `ShapeStreamAlreadyRunningError`: Attempting to start a ShapeStream that is already running

 See the [typescript client docs on the website](https://electric-sql.com/docs/api/clients/typescript#error-handling) for more details on error handling.